ravel-lab/mgCST-classifier/README.md

 To Use:
   1. Clone this repository
   2. Download the metagenomic subspecies random forest classifier from https://figshare.com/ndownloader/files/36123449 and place in the github repository directory.
-  3. Run data through VIRGO.
+  3. Run data through VIRGO (virgo.igs.umaryland.edu).
   4. Run classifier.
 The classifier will first assign metagenomic subspecies using the mgss_classifier.RDS file downloaded from figshare.
 It will then assign metagenomic CSTs to each sample using a nearest-neighbor, centroid-based classifier.

 Full paths to the following files/directories must be supplied in this order: